Structured Codes for Distributed Matrix Multiplication: Introduction

-For compressing possibly non-additive functions, in~\cite{han1987dichotomy}, Han and Kobayashi have identified the function features that induced the difference between the Slepian-Wolf and K\"orner-Marton regions, and provided a characterization to determine whether computing a general bivariate $f(X_1^n,X_2^n)=\{f(X_{1i},X_{2i})\}_{i=1}^n$ of the source sequences $\{X_{1i}\}$ and $\{X_{2i}\}$ requires a smaller rate than $\RSWsum$.
-For distributed sequences $(X_1^n, X_2^n)$, Ahlswede and Csiszár have shown that for a decoder to determine a function $f(X_1^n, X_2^n)$ --- for componentwise and binary-valued functions --- for most functions, the separate encoders must have as large rates as if $(X_1^n, X_2^n)$ were to be determined~\cite{ahlswede1981get}.
-For a class of functions, which includes the joint type, the Hamming distance of $X_1^n$ and $X_2^n$, or the parity of this Hamming distance, to determine $f(X_1^n, X_2^n)$ in the knowledge of $X_2^n$, the encoder of $X_1$ typically has as large a rate as for determining $X_1^n$ itself, and that given a distortion criterion, an exact characterization of the achievable rate region for $f(X_1^n, X_2^n)$ --- excluding componentwise functions --- may be as hard as determining the achievable rate region for reproducing $X_1^n$ and $X_2^n$.
-For distributed computing a non-linear function of $(X_1,X_2)$, finding an injective mapping between the function and $X_1 \oplus_q X_2$ for a sufficiently large prime $\mathbb{F}_q$~\cite{krithivasan2011distributed,pradhan2020algebraic,sohail2022unified}, followed by {\emph{structured binning}}, may provide savings over~\cite{SlepWolf1973}.
-To that end, the rate-distortion characterization for structured coding has also been studied, e.g., the scenarios involving abelian or non-abelian group codes~\cite{sahebi2015abelian,pradhan2018corrections,sahebi2012distributed,sahebi2011capacity} that achieve a strictly bigger rate region than the Berger-Tung rate region, and lossy two-help-one distributed source coding~\cite{krithivasan2011distributed}.
+Furthermore, Han and Kobayashi generalized the structured encoding strategy in~\cite{korner1979encode} to the setting of computing $X_1\oplus_q X_2$ given $q$-ary sources $X_1$ and $X_2$, with $\oplus_q$ denoting addition over $\mathbb{F}_q$~\cite{han1987dichotomy}.
+Motivated by the problem of compressing non-additive functions, in~\cite{han1987dichotomy}, the authors also identified key function features that differentiate the Slepian-Wolf and K\"orner-Marton regions, providing conditions under which computing a general bivariate function $f(X_1^n,X_2^n)=\{f(X_{1i},X_{2i})\}_{i=1}^n$ requires a rate lower than $\RSWsum$.
+Along related lines, Ahlswede and Csiszár demonstrated that computing most binary-valued or componentwise functions of distributed source sequences $(X_1^n,X_2^n)$ necessitates transmission rates from separate encoders that are nearly as high as those needed for full reconstruction of $(X_1^n,X_2^n)$~\cite{ahlswede1981get}.
+Furthermore, this same work also revealed that for a class of functions --- like for example, computing the joint type (joint composition) of $X_1^n$ and $X_2^n$, or computing their Hamming distance or its parity --- then determining $f(X_1^n, X_2^n)$ in the knowledge of $X_2^n$, typically required the encoder of $X_1$ to use a rate comparable to that needed for fully reproducing $X_1^n$ itself.
+Additionally, it was also revealed that, given a distortion criterion, the problem of an exact characterization of the achievable rate region for $f(X_1^n, X_2^n)$ --- excluding componentwise functions --- may be as hard a problem as determining the achievable rate region for reproducing $X_1^n$ and $X_2^n$.
+In distributed computation of non-linear functions of $(X_1,X_2)$, identifying an injective mapping from the target function to a representation $X_1 \oplus_q X_2$, defined over a sufficiently large prime field $\mathbb{F}_q$~\cite{krithivasan2011distributed,pradhan2020algebraic,sohail2022unified}, known as {\emph{function embedding}}, followed by {\emph{structured binning}}, may yield rate savings over~\cite{SlepWolf1973}.

+As our interest lies in distributed matrix multiplication, we proceed to provide some of the state of art related to this broad problem.